 Financial assets and liabilities at fair value through profit or loss are measured initially at fair value excluding any transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
 Transaction costs on financial assets and financial liabilities at fair value through profit or loss are expensed immediately.
 Subsequent to initial recognition, all instruments at fair value through profit or loss are measured at fair value with changes in their fair value recognised in the statement of comprehensive income.

-The Trust values its investments in accordance with the accounting policies set out in Note 1.The Trust relies on information provided by CLC for the valuation of all the Trust's annuity investments.
+The Trust values its investments in accordance with the accounting policies set out in Note 1.
+For the majority of its investments, the Trust relies on information provided by independent pricing services for the valuation of its investments.